j4zzcat/viewport/README.md

 of the Unifi Protect Controller.
 Once _Viewport_ starts, use Google Chrome to navigate to [http://localhost:8001](http://localhost:8001).

 ## Theory of operation
-_Viewport_ is made of several parts:
+_Viewport_ is based on the client-server architecture, and is made of several parts:

-Client Side
+On the client side:
 * [Viewport Player](src/player) which is a simple livestream video player written in TypeScript.
-This player uses Media Source Extension API to efficiently play the H.264 fMP4 livestream video from the Unifi Protect Controller.
+This player uses Media Source Extension API to play the H.264 fMP4 livestream video from the Unifi Protect Controller through the Viewport Reflector Server.
-* [MpegTS Player](https://github.com/xqq/mpegts.js) which is a livestream video player that supports FLV.
-It is used to play the (transcoded) RTPS/S streams.
+* [MpegTS Player](https://github.com/xqq/mpegts.js) which is a video player that supports livestream FLV.
+It is used to play the specified RTPS/S streams through the SRS Media Server.
 * [index.html](src/viewport/src/app/templates) which is a simple web page that is rendered once by the server and binds all views together.

+On the server side:
+* [Viewport Reflector](src/reflector) which is a simple livestream reflector server.
+This server uses the excellent node-based [Unifi Protect Library](https://github.com/hjdhjd/unifi-protect) to reflect the livestream off of a Unifi Protect Controller and onto the Viewport Player, over Web Socket.
+* [SRS Media Server](https://github.com/ossrs/srs) which is used to quickly transcode RTPS/S livestreams into HTTP-FLV for the MpegTS Player.
+* [Viewport](src/viewport) which provides CLI and orchestrates the execution of all the parts.

 ## Build
 To build the software locally, run the following command.